 24 Feb Sporty Glamour

-Posted at 17:33h in Creative Pattern Making, Intermediate, Pattern Making Instructions, Pattern Puzzles, Stretch Patterns 0 Comments
+Posted at 17:33h in Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Womens Knit Block 0 Comments

 Inspired by The Cutting Class post, Tucks and Gathers at Prada, and Prada’s divine combination of feminine styling with casual, sports trim, I could not resist this challenge.
 The style that caught my eye is this sporty frock (below) with crew neckline and bead and sequin embellishment.
 A wicked combination. 🙂